Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

 One important consideration is that, before the designation of GOES-16 as the primary satellite, flare intensities reported in the \texttt{SWPC-FTP} catalog were systematically affected by the SWPC scaling factor.
-This results in reported $\log_{10}$ intensities that are approximately 0.15 lower than their true values.
+This results in reported $\log_{10}$ intensities that are approximately 0.15 ($-\log_{10}(0.7)$) lower than their true values.
 The extent to which the \texttt{SSW} catalog inherits this bias is not explicitly documented.
-However, our analysis shows that the \texttt{SSW} catalog exhibits a level of similarity to \texttt{SWPC-FTP} that exceeds the similarity observed between any other pair of catalogs.
-To evaluate this, we first matched flares between the \texttt{Science-Quality} and \texttt{SSW} lists using only peak time with a strict tolerance of zero.
-For these temporally matched events, we computed the $\log_{10}$ intensity differences across two periods: before 2019-12-07 (prior to GOES-16 availability) and after 2019-12-09 (once GOES-16 data were adopted operationally).
+However, our analysis shows that the \texttt{SSW} catalog exhibits greater similarity to \texttt{SWPC-FTP} than to any other pair of catalogs.
+Specifically, we first matched flares between the \texttt{Science-Quality} and \texttt{SSW} lists using only peak time with a strict tolerance of zero.
+For these temporally matched events, we computed the $\log_{10}$ intensity differences (in absolute value) across two periods: before 2019-12-07 (prior to GOES-16 availability) and after 2019-12-09 (once GOES-16 data were adopted operationally).

 Figure~\ref{fig:sci_ssw_peak0_loose_intensity_compare} shows the resulting histograms.
-Before GOES-16 became operational, the intensity differences clustered around 0.15, consistent with the expected offset introduced by the SWPC scaling factor.
-After 2019-12-07, the differences are centered near zero, indicating the removal of this bias.
+Before GOES-16 became operational, the absolute intensity differences clustered around 0.15, consistent with the expected offset introduced by the SWPC scaling factor ($-\log_{10}(0.7)$).
+After 2019-12-07, the differences are centered near zero, indicating that this bias has been removed.
 Together with the matching-proportion pattern shown in Figure~\ref{fig:matching_heatmap}, these results demonstrate that the \texttt{SSW} catalog is not free from the SWPC scaling prior to GOES-16 and, more generally, that \texttt{SSW} aligns more closely with \texttt{SWPC-FTP} than with the \texttt{Science-Quality} catalog.
-Therefore, the \texttt{SSW} list should be regarded and processed as an operational dataset.
+Therefore, the \texttt{SSW} list should be treated as an operational dataset.
+Consequently, for events occurring before 2019-12-09, we adjusted the flare log intensity for \texttt{SWPC-FTP} and \texttt{SSW} by removing the SWPC scaling factor in log scale.